flashashen/zombiepoetryproject/snapshots/nginx/www/wp-content/plugins/zombie-posts/readme.txt

 Domain Path: /languages/
 License: GPL v2 or later

-User Submitted Posts enables your visitors to submit posts and images from anywhere on your site.
+Zombie Form Plugin.

 == Description ==

 **The #1 Plugin for User-Generated Content!**

-User Submitted Posts adds a frontend form via template tag or shortcode that enables your visitors to submit posts and upload images.
+Zombie Posts adds a frontend form via template tag or shortcode that enables your visitors to submit their text to zombie attack.
 Just add the following shortcode to any Post, Page, or Widget:

-`[user-submitted-posts]`
+`[zombie-posts]`

 That's all there is to it!
 Your site now can accept user generated content.
 Everything is super easy to customize via Plugin Settings page.